MetaDevZone/react-text-editor-app/README.md

 ## Theme Configuration

-if you want to change it theme you can use give css variables
+if you want to change it's theme you can use given css variables

 ```tsx
 let theme_config = {